FokkeZB/Meetup/README.md

 ## Quick Start

 * Get your [API key](http://www.meetup.com/meetup_api/key/).
+* Limited information returned on GET requests (ie may not get private event or member details unless authorized)
 * Require the library, create a Meetup object and set your key:

 ```php